 Healthcare institutions, both profit and not-for-profit, are under significant pressure to contain costs and improve the quality of services and products.
 Today's complex environment places greater emphasis on the financial implications of both managerial and clinical decisions.
 This course is intended to provide students with an understanding of the principles and theory of both managerial accounting and financial management in healthcare organizations.
-On completion, students will also have a good overview of the current and historical healthcare financial issues.
+On completion, students will also have a good overview of the current and historical healthcare financial issues. three semester hours the U.S. and Canadian healthcare systems.
+Students will gain an institutional knowledge of the U.S. Medicare and Medicaid programs as well as the Canadian Medicare system and be able to critically evaluate legislative proposals in these areas.

-MHA 665 Public Financing in the Healthcare System
+MHA 665 - Public Financing in the Healthcare System